schmee/habu/README.md

 ## Building

-Habu has been tested on macOS and Linux (Windows is not yet supported).
+Habu is primarily tested on macOS, but Linux is also supported (there is no Windows support yet).

-1. Download the latest Zig `master` build from https://ziglang.org/download/.
+1. Download Zig 0.11.0 for your platform from https://ziglang.org/download/.
 1. Clone this repo.
 1. Run `zig build install -Drelease`.
 1. Place `zig-out/bin/habu` somewhere on your path.